whotracksme/whotracks.me/blog/static_site.md

 4. Search, for some definition of search.
 5. No third party trackers and Fast

-The code and data to generate this site is open on github at [`https://github.com/cliqz-oss/whotracks.me`](https://github.com/cliqz-oss/whotracks.me).
+The code and data to generate this site is open-sourced at [`https://github.com/cliqz-oss/whotracks.me`](https://github.com/cliqz-oss/whotracks.me).

 <br><br>